elldi/collibra_tools/README.md

 # Workflow Development Tools

-Powershell scripts for testing Collibra workflows with a UI in the future.
+Python scripts for testing Collibra workflows with a UI in the future.